 How do they utilize the advancement and merit badge program?
 Some troops use the advancement and merit badge program as the cornerstone of their program.
 Their campouts and meetings center on helping the youth advance within the format outlined by the Boy Scouts of America.
 Some focus meetings on merit badge work.
 Other troops may feel that the advancements and merit badges are secondary and plan activities independent of them.
 Their Scouts earn all merit badges on their own.
 Clearly, either system can function well, and youth can work with either one to advance all the way to Eagle Scout.

 What can a parent expect in terms of fees?
 Fees vary from troop to troop.
 Most troops have an annual fee, which covers membership and basic materials, including badges and awards.
 It usually does not include uniform, camping fees, meals, travel or other special activity costs.
 You’ll want to know what additional fees will likely be charged during the course of the year.

 What can I do to help?
 Troops require lots of adult support.
-There are many different levels of involvement in a troop, from leadership roles, to serving on the troop committee, to helping with campouts, to driving to events, etc. We hope you can get involved with your son as he continues on in Scouting.
+There are many different levels of involvement in a troop, from leadership roles, to serving on the troop committee, to helping with campouts, to driving to events, etc. We hope you can get involved with your child as he continues on in Scouting.
 It’s been our experience that successful Scouts and successful troops have parents who can make time to be involved.

 Webelos to Scout Transition Resources

-It should be the goal of the Cubmaster and Webelos den leaders to graduate every Webelos Scout into a Boy Scout troop.
-The key to accomplishing this is to begin promoting Boy Scouting when Cub Scouts are still in their Tiger, Wolf, and Bear dens, and to sell the sizzle of the great outdoors.
+It should be the goal of the Cubmaster and Webelos den leaders to graduate every Webelos Scout into a troop.
+The key to accomplishing this is to begin promoting Scouting when Cub Scouts are still in their Tiger, Wolf, and Bear dens, and to sell the sizzle of the great outdoors.
 A seamless transition requires the cooperation of many people and is a cooperative effort between the pack and the troop.